How To Keep Yellow Jackets Away From Ruining Your Cookout

 Seal Your Garbage Cans Tightly

 Garbage cans have long been known as feasting grounds for raccoons and other scavengers, making them prime feasting real estate for our yellow jacket foes.
 I’m sure you’re familiar with the expression: “One man’s trash is another’s treasure.”
 That’s exactly how yellow jackets will perceive your exposed garbage – as treasure.
-They will actively seek out the leftover proteins and sugars on the foods we throw away.
+They will actively seek out the leftover proteins and sugars in the foods we throw away.
 Meat, sugary sodas, and fruits are of particular interest, so make sure to keep those out of sight.

-Now that we know what attracts annoying yellow jackets, let’s talk about an unexpected, inexpensive, and effective way to keep them at bay.
+Now that we know what attracts annoying yellow jackets let’s talk about an unexpected, inexpensive, and effective way to keep them at bay.

 Create Faux Nests